stec-ug-haftungsbeschrankt/STEC.Services/README.md

 # STEC Services

-This repository contains Services to be used as building stones for various user facing projects.
+This repository contains Services to be used as building blocks for various user facing projects.

 ## Current Services